JuliaPaciorek/JuliaPaciorek/README.md

 - Hej!
 I’m @JuliaPaciorek! ＼(＾▽＾)／
 - I’m dual majoring in Data Science&Computer Science at UW Madison!
-- Currently looking for research opportunities in Madison.
+- Currently publishing my first paper on machine learning methods used to aid diagnosis in neurological conditions
 - You can reach me at juliampaciorek@gmail.com

 <!---